unseensnick/project-nexus-desktop/README.md

 ### Common Issues

-- **FFmpeg Not Found**: Ensure FFmpeg is properly installed and in your PATH or use the bundled version in ffmpeg-bin/
+- **FFmpeg Not Found**: Ensure FFmpeg is installed and in your PATH or use bundled version
-- **Python Bridge Connection Error**: Make sure the Python virtual environment is activated before starting the application
+- **Python Bridge Error**: Verify Python virtual environment is activated
-- **Missing Dependencies**: Run `npm install` and check the Python requirements installation
+- **Missing Dependencies**: Run `npm install` and check Python requirements
+- **Port Conflicts**: Ensure no other applications are using the required ports

 ## Acknowledgments

-- FFmpeg project for the underlying media processing capabilities
+- FFmpeg project for media processing capabilities
 - Electron and React for the application framework
+- Python for backend processing power